zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 ### Catalog parameters - `/instance/metadata/apiml.catalog.tile.`

 The API ML Catalog UI displays information about discoverable REST services registered with the API ML Discovery Service.
-Information displayed in the catalog is defined by the metadata provided by your service during registration.
+Information displayed in the Catalog is defined by the metadata provided by your service during registration.
-The catalog can group correlated services in the same tile, if these services are configured with the same `catalog.tile.id` metadata parameter.
+The Catalog groups correlated services in the same tile when these services are configured with the same `catalog.tile.id` metadata parameter.

 The following parameters are used to populate the API Catalog: